An Extensive Guide to the Colosseum Entrances in Rome

 colosseum entrances

-This entrance faces the forums of the Colosseum and is called the Sperone Valadier entrance.
-It is named after the architect who rebuilt this part of the arena.
-Individual guests can access the Colosseum through this entrance.
+Named after the architect who rebuilt this part of the arena, this entrance is reserved for individual guests.
 If you have a time-scheduled ticket, a guided tour ticket, or an audio and visual guides ticket, you can enter from here.
 Guests with Roma passes can also enter from here.
 Skip the line ticket holders can also enter from here, through the ‘Visitors with Reservations’ section.

 Entrance timings: This entrance is open daily from 9:30 AM to 7:15 PM, with the last admission at 6:15 PM.
 It is closed on 25 December and 1 January.